juanmrq95/interFace/README.md

 # InterFace:  OpenBCI

 ### Introduction
 InterFace is a wearable gaming interface used to control 2D games using facial expressions.
-InterFace consists of a set of 4 OpenBCI Ganglion EMG electrodes connected on the forehead, lower lip and on the left and right cheek.
+InterFace consists of a set of 4 OpenBCI Ganglion EMG electrodes connected on the forehead, lower lip and on the left and right cheeks.
 By using these electrodes we are able to map facial expressions to 5 different commands: up, down, left, right and shoot.

 ### Software Setup